paulkasidit/Daily-Quote-Automated-Texting-/README.md

 - "twilio_number" (number that comes with your twilio account)
 - twilio_account_sid" (twilio account sid)  *SECRET
 - "twilio token" (your twilio account token, which can be found in the account settings.) *SECRET

+*They Said So API credentials are not needed, since we are accessing the FREE Public API.

 3. Setup complete